wkgcass/vproxy/doc/using-application-layer-protocols.md

 Current built in protocols are:

 * h2: `http/2`
+* dubbo: for alibaba dubbo rpc
+* framed-int32: for framed thrift, which uses a int32 length field

 Input your protocol name which corresponds to your `Processor` when using a customized protocol.